 Based on the Company's risk management policy, the Company may use derivative financial instruments to reduce exposure to changes in foreign exchange rates and interest rates.
 The Company does not enter into derivative financial instruments for speculative purposes.
 All derivative financial instruments are recorded on the consolidated balance sheets at their respective fair values on a gross basis.
 The changes in the value of derivatives that qualify as fair value hedges are recorded in the same income statement line item in earnings in which the corresponding adjustment to the carrying value of the hedged item is presented.
 The entire change in the fair value of derivatives that qualify as cash flow hedges is recorded to OCI and such amounts are reclassified from AOCI(L) to the same income statement line in earnings in the same period or periods during which the hedged transaction affects income.
 The Company assesses effectiveness for net investment hedges using the spot-method.
-The entire change in the fair value of derivatives that qualify as net investment hedges is initially recorded to OCI.
-Those changes in fair value attributable to components included in the assessment of hedge effectiveness in a net investment hedge are recorded in the currency translation adjustment component of OCI and remain in AOCI(L) until the period in which the hedged item affects earnings.
-Those changes in fair value attributable to components excluded from the assessment of hedge effectiveness in a net investment hedge are recorded to OCI and amortized to earnings using a systematic and rational method over the duration of the hedge.
-Any changes in the fair value of derivatives that the Company does not designate as hedging instruments under ASC Topic 815 are recorded in the consolidated statements of operations in the period in which they occur.
-Cash flows from derivatives are recognized in the consolidated statements of cash flows in a manner consistent with the recognition of the underlying hedged item.
+The entire change in the fair value of derivatives that qualify as recorded in the sasessment of hedge effectiveness in an et investment hedge are recorded to OCI.
+Those changes in fair value attributable to components included in the assessment of hedge effectiveness in a net investment hedge are recorded to OCI and such amounts and the dege are recorded to OCI and amortized to earnings using a systematic and rational method over the duration of the hedge.
+Any changes in the fair value of derivatives that the Company does not earnings using a systematic and rational method over the duration of the hedge.
+Any changes in the fair value of derivatives that the Company does not designate as hedging instruments under ASC Topic 815 are recorded in the consolidated statements of operations in the period in which the vecognition of the underlying hedged item.